skopp/msgboy/README.markdown

 Browsers API (Chrome, Firefox and Safari to come), [IndexedDB](http://www.w3.org/TR/IndexedDB/), [Websockets](http://dev.w3.org/html5/websockets/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/), [XMPP](http://xmpp.org/), [StropheJS](http://strophe.im/), [Backbone.js](http://documentcloud.github.com/backbone/), [jQuery](http://jquery.com/), [Node.js](http://nodejs.org/) and [Browserify](https://github.com/substack/node-browserify).
 If you're into 3 or more of these technologies, feel free to get in touch, *we're hiring*!

+### Building the Msgboy

+The msgboy is a javascript application.
+We use node.js for a lot of things, including tests, and when you modify the code, you need to rebuild the application using the following steps.

+First make sure you have [ruby](http://www.ruby-lang.org/en/), as well as [node.js](http://nodejs.org/) installed:

+    $ npm install // This will install all the dependencies
+    $ rake build

-### Debugging and Inspecting
+### Debugging

-The msgboy is a [Chrome application](http://code.google.com/chrome/extensions/index.html).
-If you'd like to dive into the code, you need to [checkout the source code](https://github.com/superfeedr/msgboy).
-Then, open Chrome and go to <code>[chrome://extensions/](chrome://extensions/)</code> in a new tab.
+Open Chrome and go to <code>[chrome://extensions/](chrome://extensions/)</code> in a new tab.
 Check the <code>Developer Mode</code> checkbox.
 Now, hit the <code>Load Unpacked extension</code> button and select the msgboy source directory.

 If you expand the Msgboy section, you will then see the list of active views.
 Clicking on <code>/views/html/background.html</code> will let you inspect the background HTML page for the msgboy which runs continuously.

-If you submit bug reports, please provide as much content as possible (Chrome version, as well as the logs from the background page).
+When you submit bug reports, please provide as much content as possible (Chrome version, as well as the logs from the background page).

-### Building the Msgboy

-The msgboy is a javascript application.
-We use node.js for a lot of things, including tests, and when you modify the code, you need to rebuild the application using the following command:

-    rake build

 ### Plugins